-In the US, the DOCSIS 3.0 standard delivers about 40Mbps per channel for download and 4Mbps for upload — again, these are ballpark numbers that vary from one provider to another.
+In the US, the DOCSIS 3.0 standard delivers about 40Mbps per channel for download and 4Mbps for upload -- again, these are ballpark numbers that vary from provider to provider.
 As a result, the CM600 caps at 960Mbps download and 32Mbps upload.

-Generally, DOCSIS 3.0's number of channels max out at 32×8.
-So a top-notch modem of this standard has cap speeds of some 1.3Gbps download.
+Generally, DOCSIS 3.0's number of channels max out at 32x8.
+So a top-notch modem of this standard has cap speeds of up to 1.3Gbps download.
 And that's DOCSIS 3.0's maximum bandwidth.

 It's important to note that just because a modem supports a specific performance grade (represented by the number of stream channels) doesn't mean it will work at that grade.
 That depends on the service provider's end (and the Internet plan you pay for).